 FAQs & Cautionary Statement

-Although Corus believes that the expectations reflected in such forward-looking information are reasonable, such information involves many material assumptions, risks and uncertainties and undue reliance should not be placed on such statements.
-Certain material factors or assumptions, which are subject to uncertainty, risk, or change and may cause actual results to differ materially from expectations, calculations, plans, or forecasts, are applied with respect to forward-looking information.
-Such factors include, without limitation, factors and assumptions relating to or impacting: the sustainability of Corus’ current or proposed capital and debt structure; Corus’ ability to maintain access to, renegotiate, obtain relief from, or meet covenants under relevant secured and unsecured credit facilities or instruments; Corus’ ability to access sufficient capital and liquidity; macroeconomic, geopolitical, and general business and market conditions; Corus’ ability to execute its strategies and plans; financial and operating results being consistent with expectations; Corus’ ability to attract, retain, and manage fluctuations in revenue; continuity of relationships and arrangements with or revenue or costs attributed to, suppliers, distributors, partners, clients, and customers on desirable and expected terms; stability of advertising, subscription, production, and distribution markets and revenue; changes to key suppliers or clients; impacts of pending or threatened litigation, regulatory or judicial decisions or interpretations, or appeals thereof; changes in laws or regulations or the interpretation or application thereof, including statements, decisions, or positions by applicable courts or regulators, including, without limitation, the Canadian Radio-television and Telecommunications Commission; changes to licensing status or conditions; impacts of competition from foreign and domestic competitors, including due to industry mergers and acquisitions or such competitors not being regulated in the same way or to the same degree; strategic opportunities or partnerships (or lack thereof) that may be presented to, pursued, or implemented by the Company; changes to applicable accounting standards or tax, licensing, or regulatory regimes; changes to operating and capital costs or imposed or threatened tariffs, taxes, or fees; impacts of interest rates or inflation; Corus’ ability to source, produce, and sell desirable content; unanticipated or un-mitigatable changes to programming costs; retention and reputation risks related to employees and contractors; physical and operational changes to facilities and infrastructure; industry or Company-related labour actions; cybersecurity threats and incidents to the Company or its key suppliers and vendors; epidemics, pandemics, or other public health and safety crises.
-These also include, without limitation, factors and assumptions relating to, or impacting, the execution of the Company’s proposed Recapitalization Transaction, including, without limitation: approval of the proposed Recapitalization Transaction, including by relevant courts and applicable regulatory authorities and stock exchanges; the ability to complete, execute, and implement the proposed Recapitalization Transaction in the time and manner contemplated; the anticipated or expected effect or impacts of the proposed Recapitalization Transaction on the Company and/or its stakeholders; obligations and abilities of third parties to close or complete actions as part of the proposed Recapitalization Transaction; the anticipated reduction of the Company’s debt and related costs and interest expenses (including the amounts thereof); exchange of existing equity and debt for new equity and debt; and the dilution or changes to the Company’s outstanding shares in number or value and markets for them.
+Although Corus believes that the expectations reflected in such forward-looking information are reasonable, such information involves many material assumptions, risks, and uncertainties and undue reliance should not be placed on such statements.
+Certain material factors and assumptions, which are subject to uncertainty, risk, and change and may cause actual results to differ materially from expectations, calculations, plans, and forecasts, are applied with respect to forward-looking information.
+Such factors and assumptions include, without limitation, those relating to or impacting: the sustainability of Corus’ current and proposed capital and debt structure; Corus’ ability to maintain access to, renegotiate, obtain relief from, and meet covenants under relevant secured and unsecured credit facilities and instruments; Corus’ ability to access sufficient capital and liquidity; macroeconomic, geopolitical, and general business and market conditions; Corus’ ability to execute its strategies and plans; Corus’ financial and operating results being consistent with expectations; Corus’ ability to attract, retain, and manage fluctuations in revenue; continuity of relationships and arrangements with, and revenue and costs attributed to, suppliers, distributors, partners, clients, and customers on desirable and expected terms; stability of advertising, subscription, production, and distribution markets and revenue; changes to key suppliers and clients; impacts of pending and threatened litigation, regulatory and judicial decisions and interpretations, and appeals thereof; changes in laws and regulations and the interpretation and application thereof, including statements, decisions, and positions by applicable courts and regulators, including, without limitation, the Canadian Radio-television and Telecommunications Commission; changes to licensing status and conditions; impacts of competition from foreign and domestic competitors, including due to industry mergers and acquisitions and such competitors not being regulated in the same way or to the same degree; strategic opportunities and partnerships (or lack thereof) that may be presented to, pursued, or implemented by the Company; changes to applicable accounting standards and tax, licensing, and regulatory regimes; changes to operating and capital costs and imposed and threatened tariffs, taxes, and fees; impacts of interest rates and inflation; Corus’ ability to source, produce, and sell desirable content; unanticipated and un-mitigatable changes to programming costs; retention and reputation risks related to employees and contractors; physical and operational changes to facilities and infrastructure; industry and Company-related labour actions; cybersecurity threats and incidents to Corus or its key suppliers and vendors; and epidemics, pandemics, and other public health and safety crises.
+These factors also include factors and assumptions relating to, or impacting, the execution of the Company’s proposed Recapitalization Transaction, including, without limitation: approval of the Recapitalization Transaction, including by applicable regulatory authorities and stock exchanges; ability to complete, execute, and implement the Recapitalization Transaction in the time and manner contemplated; anticipated and expected effects and impacts of the Recapitalization Transaction on the Company and/or its stakeholders; obligations and abilities of third parties to close or complete actions as part of the Recapitalization Transaction; anticipated reduction of the Company’s debt and related costs and interest expenses (including the amounts thereof); exchange of existing equity and debt for new equity and debt; and dilution or changes to the Company’s outstanding shares in number or value and markets for them.
 Actual results may differ materially from those expressed or implied in such information and the foregoing list is not exhaustive.

-Additional information about these factors and about the material assumptions underlying any forward-looking information may be found in the Company’s Management’s Discussion and Analysis (“MD&A”) for the year ended August 31, 2025, as may be updated, supplemented, or amended from time to time, including by quarterly MD&A, press release, or other subsequent disclosure, any and all of which will be made available on SEDAR+ at www.sedarplus.ca.
-Corus cautions that the foregoing list of important assumptions and factors that may affect future results is not exhaustive.
+Additional information about these factors and the material assumptions underlying any forward-looking information may be found under the heading “Risks and Uncertainties” in the Company’s Management’s Discussion and Analysis (“MD&A”) for the year ended August 31, 2025, as may be updated, supplemented, or amended from time to time, including by quarterly MD&A, press releases, or other subsequent disclosure, any and all of which will be made available on SEDAR+ at www.sedarplus.ca.
+The Company cautions that the foregoing list of important assumptions and factors that may affect future results is not exhaustive.

-A “Plan of Arrangement” is a court-supervised process that will allow Corus to complete our Recapitalization Transaction and make changes to our share and debt structure once we receive required approval from the Ontario Superior Court of Justice (Commercial List) (referred to in this document as the “Court”) and receive any and all necessary regulatory and stock exchange approvals.
+A “Plan of Arrangement” is a court-supervised process that will allow Corus to complete our Recapitalization Transaction and make changes to our share and debt structure in accordance with the order received by the Ontario Superior Court of Justice (Commercial List) (referred to in this document as the “Court”) on March 24, 2026, and the receipt of any and all necessary regulatory and stock exchange approvals.

 Corus has entered into support agreements with noteholders representing more than 74% of its senior unsecured notes, its existing senior lenders, and its largest holder of the Class A voting shares.
 Copies of these support agreements and related term sheets have been filed and made available on SEDAR+ here.